MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Phonotactic restrictions

-In the onset of a syllable, initial /m/, /p/, /b/, /k/, and /g/ may be followed by /l/ or /j/, and /t/, /d/, and /s/ may only be followed by /j/.
-In the coda, /j/ is only permitted if the preceding vowel is not /i/, /e/, or /ĩ/.
+In the onset of a syllable, initial /m/, /p/, /b/, /k/, and /g/ may be followed by /l/ or /j/, while /t/, /d/, and /s/ may only be followed by /j/.
+In the coda, /j/ is only permitted if the preceding vowel is not /i/, /ĩ/, /ɛ/, or /ɛ̃/.

 <table>
     <tr>
         <th colspan=2>Onset</th>
     </tr>
     <tr>
-        <th>(C)</th>
+        <th>C</th>
         <th>(A)</th>
     </tr>
     <tr>